 Are you an outdoor enthusiast with a passion for wildlife?

-If so, consider joining our seasonal team!
+If so, discover this opportunity to join our seasonal team!

 For technical support regarding the filing of your application in JobAps, please contact Tyler Cashman at Tyler.Cashman@ct.gov

 Any questions regarding these positions must be made directly to Roger Wolfe at Roger.Wolfe@ct.gov

 or (860) 418-5987.

 All State employees shall follow the guidelines as listed in Executive Orders 13F (3a) and 13G (3a) .

 In order to comply with Public Act 21-69, the State of Connecticut is no longer asking for resumes during the initial application process.

 The minimum age required for this position is 18 years old.

 - A willingness and ability to obtain a DEEP (governmental) pesticide applicator's license and assist in applying pesticides (herbicides and mosquito insecticides).
 Please note: training, study documents and testing will be provided by DEEP at no extra cost to the employee.

 - The willingness to possess and maintain adequate physical strength and stamina to perform the required duties.